Linuxfabrik/monitoring-plugins/check-plugins/journald-usage/README.md

 Checks the current disk usage of all systemd journal files (archived and active combined) and alerts when journal disk usage exceeds a configurable threshold.

+**Important Notes:**

+* From `man journald.conf`: `SystemMaxUse=` and `RuntimeMaxUse=` control how much disk space the journal may use at most. `SystemKeepFree=` and `RuntimeKeepFree=` control how much disk space systemd-journald shall leave free for other uses. systemd-journald respects both limits and uses the smaller of the two values.
+The defaults are 10% and 15% of the file system size, capped to 4G each.
+Only archived files are deleted during vacuuming, so actual usage may exceed the configured limits.

 **Data Collection:**

 * Executes `journalctl --disk-usage` to obtain the total disk usage of all archived and active journal files